SIMBAChain/truffle/README.md

 2. create a directory for your Truffle project.
 3. cd into that directory and start an npm project.
 4. Then in that directory, start a Truffle project.
 This directory, where your package.json will live, is where you will run your Truffle commands from.
+5. install the SIMBA Chain Truffle plugin
-5. declare your @simbachain/truffle plugin in your truffle-config.js file
+6. declare your @simbachain/truffle plugin in your truffle-config.js file
-5. create a simba.json file in the top level of your project, and populate that file with 'baseURL' and 'web3Suite' fields.
+7. create a simba.json file in the top level of your project, and populate that file with 'baseURL' and 'web3Suite' fields.
-6. run `truffle run simba help` to make sure the plugin is installed
+8. run `truffle run simba help` to make sure the plugin is installed

 ## Prerequisites